huggingface/transformers/examples/ner/README.md

 ```

 Afterwards, we can set the max sequence length and tokenize the data using the script implemented by @stefan-it.
-As stated above, the script removes "control character" tokens like `'\x96', '\u200e', '\x95', '\xad' or '\x80'` (to avoid misalighed ` `) and splits longer sentences into smaller ones (see germEval section for more details).
+As stated above, the script removes "control character" tokens like `'\x96', '\u200e', '\x95', '\xad' or '\x80'` (to avoid misaligned `InputExample`s) and splits longer sentences into smaller ones (see germEval section for more details).

 ```bash
 wget "https://raw.githubusercontent.com/stefan-it/fine-tuned-berts-seq/master/scripts/preprocess.py"